-Members of Diet as such are subject in all public affairs to be judged by Emperor & Diet,-as individuals in private capacity are subject to Aulic Council & Imperial Chamber.
-Id.

-The members have reserved to themselves the right 1. to enter into war & peace with foreign powers 2 to enter into alliances with foreign powers and with one another, not prejudicial to their engagements to the Empire Code de 'Hum.-3 to make laws, levy taxes, raise troops, to determine on life & death.
+Members of Diet as such are subject in all public affairs to be judged by Emperor & Diet,-as individuals in private capacity are subject to Aulic Council & Imperial Chamber Id prejudicial to their engagements to the Empire.
+Code de 'Hum.-3 to make laws, levy taxes, raise troops, to determine on life & death.
 Savage.
 4 Coin money.
 Id.
 5. exert territorial sovereignty within their limits in their own name.
 Code de l'Hum.
 6. to grant pardons.
 Savage, p.
 44. 7. to furnish their quotas of troops, equipped mounted & armed & to provide for sustenance of them, as if they served at home.
 Code de l'Hum.